Word4Today

 Closing Words

 Now, I know that suicide is a very sensitive and debatable topic.
 Therefore, we’re going to see disagreements in one degree or another.
 However, we should all agree that suicide is an act of putting to death one’s own life.
 Also, we should agree that it can have a lasting devastating effect on others as well.
 And as said before, we know that God has the final say and judgment in the end.
 For we know whatever he decides to do will be right and just.
 For he is a merciful God and understands perfectly our situations in all things.
-But again, we must not make light of suicide especially in light of God’s sixth commandment already mentioned before.
+But as said before, we must not make light of suicide especially in light of God’s sixth commandment and what it says in in the book of Revelation as well.

 Therefore, whether we’re being chastened by the Lord for our wrongs, having our faith tested, or even being attacked by the devil, let’s not lose faith and hope in our Lord Jesus Christ.
 For our Lord is with us in both good times and bad.
-For: “I can do all things through Christ which strengtheneth me.”
-(Philippians 4:13 KJV)
+For: “I can do all things through Him who strengthens me.”
+(Philippians 4:13 NASB95)

 So again, let’s make it our aim to encourage one another to keep the faith and not to lose hope.
 Also, let’s make sure we’re preaching Christ to those who are suffering ether emotionally or physically.
 This would be true whether they are professing Christian or not.
 Amen.